Toolbar

 Can the name be for more than one person?

 Yes.
 A star is often named for a couple, or even a family or group of people.
-As long as the name is within the 35 characters limit (letters, numbers and spaces between the words counting as characters) you can name the star anything you wish.
+As long as the name is within the 40 characters' limit (letters, numbers and spaces between the words counting as characters) you can name the star anything you wish.

 Can I name two or more stars next to each other?

 The meaning of the gift is greatly enhanced by having a special day recorded on the certificate.
 The date of registration should be a significant date from the current year in which the star is being named.
-In the case of Memorials or missed events, it can be backdated to a meaningful date within the last 90 days.
+In the case of memorials or missed events, it can be backdated to a meaningful date within the past year.
 It can of course be dated forward, so that it is ready for presentation on the special occasion.

-Another solution for those wishing to incorporate an earlier year is to include the desired date with the name, egg.
-'Star of Elvis Presley ~ 8.1.1935' (The name must remain within the 35 characters limit - letters, numbers and spaces between the words counting as characters.)
+A solution for those wishing to incorporate earlier dates/years is to include the desired date with the name, e.g. 'Star of Elvis Presley - 8.1.1935' (The name must remain within the 45 characters' limit - letters, numbers and spaces between the words counting as characters.)

 Can the name of the star be changed once it has been registered?